sathish-t/nanopore-mod-course/materials/single-molecule-visualization.md

     appended to it.
 The modification code and probability from 0-255 appear in the square brackets (Recall from earlier that probabilities are stored as numbers from 0-255 and not as numbers from 0-1 in a mod BAM file).
+  - The column contains additional information if there are insertions or deletions at this base in the reference.
+We are not going to discuss this here.
 - The sixth column has the base quality encoded as ASCII characters as we have discussed in a previous [session]({{ site.baseurl }}/materials/sequence-align-pycoqc) on sequence alignment.